HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 This is a demake of Fire Emblem Echoes: Shadows of Valentia on the GBA.
 It includes reworked maps and a few new characters, as well as a few changes to the writing and game mechanics.
 Otherwise, it is largely faithful to the original games.
 The base game is FE8U.

-Currently playable through Act 3, with 28 story maps, 1 gaiden chapter, and 5 repeatable maps.
+Currently playable through Act 4, with 43 story maps, 1 gaiden chapter, and 8 repeatable maps.

 Specifically:

 - All basic weapons are unbreakable.
   - Equipped weapons have limited durability in most cases.
-Money can be earned from certain boss characters and from dungeons and skirmishes, and you can purchase replacement weapons from the armories in Act 3.
+Money can be earned from certain boss characters and from dungeons and skirmishes, and you can purchase replacement weapons from the armories in Acts 3 & 4.
 - Magic costs HP to cast.
   - When out of HP to cast a spell, that spell is disarmed until HP is restored enough to cast it.
   - Unit HP is updated visually when casting spells with cost.